SEED-VT/FedDebug/README.md

 ### Tmux Tutorial
 In this tutorial, we will be using Tmux to simulate a distributed FL environment in Docker, representing both FL clients and aggregator.
 Tmux is a terminal multiplexer that allows you to split your terminal screen horizontally.
-Tmux allows us to interact with the client and aggregator side of IBMFL and seemlesly move between those two interfaces.
+Tmux allows us to interact with the client and aggregator side of IBMFL and seemlessly move between those two interfaces.
 To start tmux, simply type '`tmux`' in the terminal.
 You can check more about `tmux` on this link [Tmux Quick Tutorial](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).

 ### Splitting Screen in Tmux
 To split the screen horizontally, type in a tmux session ` Ctrl + b` followed by `shift + " `.
 It will split the screen into two terminals.